h2oai/sparkling-water/doc/src/site/sphinx/index.rst

 Overview
 ========

 Welcome to the H2O Sparkling Water documentation site!
-Sparkling Water allows users to combine the fast, scalable machine learning algorithms of H2O with the capabilities of Spark.
-With Sparkling Water, users can drive computation from Scala/R/Python and utilize the H2O Flow UI, providing an ideal machine learning platform for application developers.
+This document describes how to install and run Sparkling Water.

 Depending on your area of interest, select a learning path from the sidebar, or look at the full content outline below.
+To view Sparkling Water examples, please visit the Sparkling Water GitHub repository at https://github.com/h2oai/sparkling-water/tree/master/examples.

 Have questions about Sparkling Water?
 Post them on Stack Overflow using the `sparkling-water tag <http://stackoverflow.com/questions/tagged/sparkling-water>`__, or join the chat on `Gitter <https://gitter.im/h2oai/sparkling-water>`__.